micromata/Baumeister/README.md

 ## Browser support

-It depends on you and the CSS you are writing.
+It depends on you and the Markup, JS and CSS you are writing.
 We still have to support IE8 in a few projects so the HTML templates used in this repository are containing the following snippet taken from the [HTML5 Boilerplate](http://html5boilerplate.com/):

 ````
 <!--[if lt IE 8>